-Starting to steel fabrication with the following steps, like cutting, drilling and etching next step is generally component assembly.
-At this stage pursuing the right welding methods and being sure all parts are assembled correctly and matched the desired specification is crucial.
+Starting to steel fabrication with the following steps, like cutting, drilling, and etching next step is generally component assembly.
+At this stage pursuing the right welding methods and being sure, all parts are assembled correctly and matched the desired specification is crucial.
 Because there is no single welding process good enough for all applications.
-In steel fabrication, most important welding techniques are metal inert gas (MIG) welding, Gas Tungsten Arc (TIG) welding and stick welding or commonly called shielded metal arc welding.
+In steel fabrication, the most important welding techniques are metal inert gas (MIG) welding, Gas Tungsten Arc (TIG) welding, and stick welding or commonly called shielded metal arc welding.

-Before having more information on these welding processes, it’s important to consider these factors below when deciding on the type of welding process for your own desired conditions:
+Before having more information on these welding methods, it’s important to consider these factors below when deciding on the type of welding methods for your own desired conditions:

 - Material type of the workpieces